Before we dive into the solution, we want to address the problem and help educate everyone on diabetes & prediabetes.

-According to the World Health Organization (WHO) diabetes affects over 108 million people worldwide and claims the lives of over 1.6m people every single year with over 2.2m deaths attributed to High Glucose (a leading cause of diabetes).
+According to the World Health Organization (WHO) diabetes affects over 108 million people worldwide.
+It claims the lives of over 1.6m people every single year with over 2.2m deaths attributed to High Glucose (a leading cause of diabetes).

 A sobering statistic, indeed, and chances are you know someone that has type 2 diabetes.